 Design IoT systems to remain portable, scalable, and user-controlled.

 As IoT solutions continue to grow across smart homes, agriculture, industrial automation, and research environments, one important architectural consideration is vendor lock-in.
+Before committing to a specific stack, running an ESP32 Firebase MQTT dashboard comparison can help you choose a path that keeps your project flexible.

 Vendor lock-in is not necessarily a flaw in any technology.
 Many platforms provide excellent tools, fast deployment, and strong ecosystem support.
 However, depending heavily on a single platform can sometimes reduce flexibility when future requirements change.